Plumbers' knots: The map

-We proceed by producing an appropriate map $K_n\to L_{3n}$.
-We would like to use the naive map that sends a plumbers' knot to the PL knot defined by the same set of vertices.
-However not all plumbers' knots consist of vertices which produce valid PL knots, as plumbers' knots can have up to two consecutive pipes of zero length.
-In order to produce continuous maps, we rely on techniques similar to those used to produce maps between the $K_n$, ``buckling" knots which have segments whose length is below a particular threshold.
+We would like to use the naive map that sends a plumbers' knot to a PL knot defined by the same set of vertices.
+However, not all plumbers' knots have vertices which produce valid PL knots, as plumbers' knots can have pipes of zero length.
+In order to produce continuous maps, we rely on techniques similar to those used in Section \ref{sec:maps} and ``buckle" knots which have segments whose length is below a particular threshold, as illustrated in Figure \ref{fig:buckle}.
+Thus, our map will be $f_n:K_n\to L_{3n}$.